nlspt/nlb-nas-corporate/media/collections-and-research/_posts/2016-02-02-survivingthejapaneseoccupation.md

 ---
-layout: post
-title: "Surviving The Japanese Occupation: War and Its Legacies"
+title: 'Surviving The Japanese Occupation: War and Its Legacies'
-date: 2016-02-02
+date: 2016-02-02T00:00:00.000Z
-permalink: "/media/collections-and-research/survivingthejapaneseoccupation"
+permalink: /media/collections-and-research/survivingthejapaneseoccupation

 ---

 # SURVIVING THE JAPANESE OCCUPATION: WAR AND ITS LEGACIES